 This section should include related industry trends/academic program educational trends that support the program and its decisions in relation to the preparation of the students.

  Strengths

 Specifically, the medical assistant program is great at preparing students for the national exam and for the workplace.
-This is shown by the programs national exam pass rate of 100%
+This is shown by the program’s national exam pass rate of 100% (See appendix section titled “Exam Performance by Certification.”)

 Weaknesses